nicojourdain/nicojourdain.github.io/students_dir/students_python_occigen.md

 At this stage, you should be able to run ``` jupyter notebook```on occigen and work in the mozilla X-window.

-# Run Jupyter Notebook on the vizualization machine
+# Run Jupyter Notebook on the vizualization machine (DOES NOT SEEM TO WORK...)

 The following was inspired by [this CINES page](https://www.cines.fr/calcul/materiels/visualisation/sessions-interactives-vnc/) and [this tuto by the MEOM team](https://github.com/meom-group/tutos/blob/master/occigen/jupyter-notebook-on-occigen.md).